 Advisors: Dr. Tim Kreps, Dr. Tamara Johnstone-Yellin, and Dr. Kim Bolyard

-Family Consumer Science (FCS) promotes personal growth and leadership development through family and consumer sciences education.
+Family Consumer Science (FCSSU) promotes personal growth and leadership development through family and consumer sciences education.
 Monthly meetings, and a focus on community service.
 Open to all students regardless of major.

 Advisor: Dr. Donna Hoskins